genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 ## F-statistic:  4025 on 2 and 22 DF,  p-value: < 2.2e-16
 ```

-We obtain the same values as above.
+Note that we obtain the same values as above.

 ### Summary